Arkansas Sales Tax and Use Tax

 If you reside in AR, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to Arkansas?
+Who has to pay Arkansas sales tax or use tax?

 Arkansas says that an out-of-state seller is required to collect tax if they can be defined as a "retailer engaging in business".
 Arkansas has certain additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.